callumjclarke/Generate_Scavenger_Cluster_Metrics/README.md

 -   `Maximum Distance of Movement for Stationary Classification:` The greatest distance travelled (in metres) between two locations below which the first location will be given a 'stationary' classification.
 This stationary classification is used in sleepspot identification.
 Defaults to 25m.

+-   `Run Probability Model:` Select this option to run the user-provided probability model.
+If deselected, an NA column named `preds` will still be appended to the data.

 ### Most common errors

 -   If a user-provided probability model is to be used, this must be: